Microwave Remote Sensing

 Course Description

-The specialist course gives an introduction to passive (radiometric) and active (radar) remote sensing techniques for Earth and planetary sciences.
-It provides the physical background of the observations and technical aspects of different ground based and space born instruments.
+The specialist course provides an introduction to passive (radiometric) and active (radar) remote sensing techniques for Earth and planetary sciences.
+It presents the physical background underlying these observations as well as the technical aspects of various ground-based and spaceborne instruments.

 Topics include: Microwave radiometers for atmospheric remote sensing, real and synthetic aperture radar systems, scattering mechanisms, meteor radar observations, data retrievals using the optimal estimation technique.